msrvhash/player-demo/README.md

     ...
 }
 ```

-## Additional Requirements:

 The service should expose two additional REST API endpoint:
 * `PUT /api/players/{playerID}/weight` - increments a player's weight by 1
 * `PUT /api/players/{playerID}/height` - increments a player's height by 1

-The request and response payloads of these endpoints can be an empty JSON dictionary: `{}`